salujajaskeerat/ELP305-TribeD-documentation/index.md

 ### 7.12.1.
 Design of solar panel stand

 We used Mechanical stands for the panels, which includes a change in angle of panels by mechanical movement of the rods.
 This will increase energy production by at least 6-7 %.
-The cost of these stands is almost equal to the fixed stands.
+The cost of these stands is almost equal to the fixed stands.[1]

 1. Panels will face towards the South direction with an angle of 14.8° from horizontal in Spring/Fall season, 30° in Winter season and 0°C (exactly horizontal) in summers